I can't find my verification email. Can I request another one?

 - The new email address you want to put on the account

-- The most recent game log file you have (it must be at least one week old)
+- A log file! (it must be at least one week old)

 The date on the log files follows the format: ttr-YYMMDD_00000000.

 Your log files can be found in one of the following locations, depending on your operating system:

 Log files are usually found in one of these folders:

 C:\Program Files\Toontown Rewritten\logs

 To find your log files on Windows, follow these steps: